tabreturn/tabreturn.github.io/_posts/2022-02-03-generative_svg_for_pen_plotters_using_python.md

 ## Task 3: Blender SVG

 If you haven't heard, Blender has a Python scripting API that makes for a powerful [3D creative coding environment]({% post_url 2020-06-06-a_quick_intro_to_blender_creative_coding--part_1_of_3 %}).
 What's more, the Blender *Freestyle* add-on enables SVG rendering/export capability.
-This means that you can program Blender to render SVG artwork for plotting (Figure 3.1).
+This means that you can write Blender code to render SVG artwork for plotting (Figure 3.1).
 There are many line options to play with -- silhouette-style, wireframe-style, and so on.

 <figure>
 <img src="{{ site.url }}/img/gsfppup/plot-blender.png" class="fullwidth" />